Step Four: Expand Your Baby Sign Vocabulary

 1. Introduction

-Once baby learns her first few signs start adding a few more signs, and then when she learns those add a few more.
+Once baby learns his or her first few signs, start adding a few more signs, and then when those are learned, add a few more.
 The first ten or so signs will come very gradually, but the rate of learning will accelerate after the first few months.
 Baby will soon become more proficient at signing and will even start prompting you for new signs.

 Follow your child’s interests when adding new signs, taking advantage of their natural curiosity about their world.